tommac08/docsv2/sources/index.md

 ### How can I update my Shippable plan?

-Shippable CI and Shippable Formations are 2 different subscriptions under your account.
+Shippable CI/CD and Shippable Formations are 2 different subscriptions under your account.
 These need to be purchased separately.

 To purchase additional containers for Shippable CI: